Radio Shalom (Paris)

-Radio Shalom is a Jewish community radio station in Paris, France.
+Radio Shalom is a Jewish community radio station based in Paris, France.
 It broadcasts on 94.8 MHz in a time-sharing agreement with two additional Jewish stations, Radio J and RCJ, from a transmitter in the 17th arrondissement of Paris, atop the Hyatt Regency Paris Étoile.
 The station, characterized by its pro-peace editorial stance to the Israel–Palestine conflict, is financed by advertising.